rcardin/rcardin.github.io/_drafts/resolve-me-implicitly.markdown

 def quote(what: String, delims: Delimiters) = delims.left + what + delims.right
 {% endhighlight %}

-To clearly divide the inputs of the functions and the declaration of dependencies, avoiding polluting of the signature, we can using currying.
+To clearly divide the inputs of the functions and the declaration of dependencies, avoiding polluting of the signature, we can use currying.

 {% highlight scala %}
 def quote(what: String)(delims: Delimiters) = delims.left + what + delims.right
 {% endhighlight %}

 Finally, to let the compiler to resolve automatically the dependencies, we can use implicits, as we did for the object-oriented case.
-This tecnique is called _implicit parameter_.
+This technique is called _implicit parameter_.

 {% highlight scala %}
 def quote(what: String)(implicit delims: Delimiters) =